What is an operating system?

 Watch the video to learn about operating systems.

-Once the operating system has started up, it manages all of the software and hardware on the computer.
-Most of the time, there are many different programs running at the same time, and they all need to access your computer's Central Processing Unit (CPU), memory, and storage.
-The operating system coordinates all of this to make sure that each program gets what it needs.
-Without the operating system, the software
+Your computer's operating system (OS) manages all of the software and hardware on the computer.
+Most of the time, there are many different computer programs running at the same time, and they all need to access your computer's central processing unit (CPU), memory, and storage.
+The operating system coordinates all of this to make sure each program gets what it needs.